We are a world leader in exploring innovative and novel ways of digitising our 3 million herbarium specimens

 More recently we have explored the potential of OCR in our Quality Control processes.
 OCR records open up the possibility to check that the barcode used in each image filename matches the one read by the OCR software from the specimen image thus helping us to correct camera operator errors.

 We have been exploring several different Citizen Science platforms to help with the transcription of our specimens.
 These include Herbaria@Home, DigiVol, and Notes from Nature.
-We are also in the process of developing internal Citizen Science projects, one for a basic sort of specimens and one for the transcription of label data.
+We are also in the process of developing internal Citizen Science projects, one to help with sorting of specimens and one for the transcription of label data.

 Developing catalogue to include links to the living collection and images of the plant in the field.